Deltachaos/Deltachaos/README.md

 ### 🤝 Co-Founder

 I'm also a co-founder of **[verdigado](https://github.com/verdigado)**, an web agency focused on **solidarity, sustainability, and innovation** that powers a lot of IT systems for Alliance 90/The Greens.
-We offer green web hosting, collaboration tools, and custom software development.
+Verdigado offers green web hosting, collaboration tools, and custom software development.

 ### 💌 Get in Touch